-Donald Trump’s Taxes Targeted by WikiLeaks For Public Release?
+Donald Trump’s Taxes Targeted By WikiLeaks For Public Release?

-WikiLeaks and founder Julian Assange could now be targeting Donald Trump’s taxes for public release after a key adviser to the new commander-in-chief admitted he has no intentions of making them available as he pledged he would during his campaign run.
+WikiLeaks, and founder Julian Assange, could now be targeting Donald Trump’s taxes for public release after a key adviser to the new commander-in-chief admitted that he has no intentions of making them available as he pledged he would during his campaign run.

 “Trump’s breach of promise over the release of his tax returns is even more gratuitous than Clinton concealing her Goldman Sachs transcripts,” WikiLeaks wrote on Twitter on Sunday in a post that also encouraged the leak of the information.

-Throughout the latter stages of Trump’s often volatile and bitter run against Clinton, Wikileaks released a treasure trove of information deemed harmful to the Democratic nominee, arguably giving Trump just the edge he needed to pull off his upset victory.
+Throughout the latter stages of Trump’s often-volatile and bitter run against Clinton, WikiLeaks released a treasure trove of information deemed harmful to the Democratic nominee, arguably giving Trump just the edge he needed to pull off his upset victory.

-Among the hacked data posted on online were official emails from the Democratic National Committee and personal transmissions from Clinton’s campaign chairman John Podesta.
+Among the hacked data posted online were official emails from the Democratic National Committee and personal transmissions from Clinton’s campaign chairman, John Podesta.

 Meanwhile, Trump somewhat quieted critics of his refusal to make his tax documents public on the campaign trail by claiming he couldn’t yet disclose the information because they were under routine audit.